-Dr. Scott Washburn is an Associate Professor in the Department of Civil and Coastal Engineering at the University of Florida, where he has served on the faculty since August of 1999.
+Dr. Scott Washburn is a Professor in the Department of Civil and Coastal Engineering at the University of Florida, where he has served on the faculty since August of 1999.
 Dr. Washburn is also the President of Washburn Innovative Software & Education, LLC.
 He obtained his Ph.D. degree in Civil Engineering from the University of Washington.
 He is a registered professional engineer in the states of Washington and Florida.

 Dr. Washburn's primary areas of expertise include traffic flow theory, traffic operations analysis, traffic simulation model development and testing, development of traffic analysis and level of service computational methodologies and complementary software tools.
 He is a member of the Highway Capacity and Quality of Service Committee (which produces the Highway Capacity Manual) for the Transportation Research Board, and is chair of the User Liaison subcommittee, past chair of the Freeway/Multilane Highway subcommittee, and is also actively involved with the Two-Lane Highway, Simulation, and Performance Measures subcommittees.